-The Challenge will reward solutions to combat wildlife trafficking from all corners of the globe and all areas of expertise.
+The Challenge rewards solutions to combat wildlife trafficking from all corners of the globe and all areas of expertise.
 Guidance for preparing and submitting an application is below.

 We encouraged applications from individuals and from organizations.
 Eligible types of organizations include for profit, nonprofit, and academic.